 It means that if you’re taking a day off from work because of an exhausting project, don’t work on that project from home.
 If you’re taking a break from lifting weights, don’t spend your afternoon doing push ups.
 If you’re taking 15 minutes away from your desk to chat with a coworker, don’t check your work email from your phone.

-Give yourself the chance to get the reset in that you need.
+Give yourself the chance to get the reset you need.

 Because by taking a break and by giving yourself the chance to get refreshed, you will be able to return to those tasks with renewed productivity and effectiveness.

 Give yourself the chance to miss whatever it is that you’re breaking from.

 One thing you may want to consider is sustainability.
 And by that I mean, is there a way to create a better system that wears you down less so that you require fewer breaks?

 For instance, if you constantly have to take days off from running because your knees are falling apart, is there a different form of exercise that you can do more consistently?

 Or if you keep taking breaks on your reading goal, is there maybe a different kind of book that you could read that would be more enjoyable and less of a drag for you?
 Or if that work project is draining, is there a way you can ask for help or delegate some of the responsibilities so that you don’t have to burn through your sick days?

 Consider if there is a way to make whatever is taxing you more sustainable so that you can maintain your productivity even longer and require fewer interruptions.

 It’s about balance.
 Balancing work and play, education and application, social and introspection, rest and action.
 Think if your current situation is one that may be misaligned and how, with a few tweaks, can be made less fatiguing.